VA Cancer Claims Guide

 Mental health: Depression and anxiety secondary to lymphoma treatment are ratable if documented.

-Hematologic Cancers: Leukemia, Multiple Myeloma, Myelodysplastic Syndromes (DC 7703, 7718, etc. under 38 CFR § 4.117)
+Hematologic Cancers: Leukemia, Multiple Myeloma, Myelodysplastic Syndromes (DC 7703 leukemia, DC 7712 multiple myeloma, under 38 CFR § 4.117)

 These blood and bone marrow cancers were significantly expanded under PACT Act presumptive lists, with additional types added in January 2025.
+Adult leukemia and multiple myeloma are also presumptive for Camp Lejeune contaminated-water exposure under 38 CFR § 3.309(f).

-Skin Cancers — Melanoma and Non-Melanoma
+Skin Cancers, Melanoma and Non-Melanoma

 Melanoma (DC 7833), non-melanoma malignant skin cancers (DC 7818), metastatic skin cancer (DC 7818): The 100% rating for skin cancers requiring systemic treatment continues for six months after the last treatment.
 After that, residuals are rated under scar and disfigurement codes.